Frequently Asked Questions

 Research shows that instructors play a vital role in response rate improvement.
 Faculty members can help bolster response rates by

 - Explaining the importance and uses of course evaluations to their students.
 Students often feel that their feedback is more important when they understand why the feedback is important to their instructor.

 - Providing their students with examples of how past course evaluation feedback has contributed to changes in their courses.

 - Administering online course evaluations in a proctored setting.
 Faculty members can ask students to bring in a mobile device during a designated class period and have students complete the evaluation online at the end of class.
 If time allows, IAR may be able to assist with logistics and proctoring.

 - Monitoring how many students have completed the survey using the Vocalize Dashboard.
-While faculty can no longer see the names of students who have completed the survey in order to give extra credit, they can offer the entire class extra credit if a certain response rate is attained (e.g., 90% or higher).
+While faculty can no longer see the names of students who have completed the survey, they can see the number of students who have done the survey.
+This information is available on the Respondents page of the Vocalize Dashboard.

 - Ensuring their students are aware that the course evaluation process is occurring.
 The course evaluation team utilizes a variety of channels to inform students of the course evaluation process.
 However, instructors are also encouraged to let their students know that the course evaluation window is open.

 - Offering a small incentive to encourage student participation.
 At this time, WSSU has no policy on incentives.
 Therefore, faculty members and/or their department may use incentives at their discretion.

 At this time, the only university approved instrument is the one being used in Qualtrics.
 The Faculty Senate handles the revision and creation of course evaluation instruments.